U.S. garlic growers profit from trade war as most farmers struggle

-GILROY, California (Reuters) - Unlike millions of other U.S. farmers, garlic growers are profiting from the trade war with China and have cheered President Donald Trump’s latest economic attack accordingly.
+GILROY, California, May 21 (Reuters) - Unlike millions of other U.S. farmers, garlic growers are profiting from the trade war with China and have cheered President Donald Trump’s latest economic attack accordingly.

 Sales of California-grown garlic are now increasing after decades of losing ground to cheaper Chinese imports.
 Sales are poised to get even better as Chinese garlic faces even higher tariffs, with no end to the trade war in sight.